Epilogue : Growing Up

-The faces that had gathered around me earlier had questioned, “খেলাধুলো করিস, না শুধু গাঁতাস?” (অর্থাৎ বই নিয়ে পড়ে থাকিস) I had no choice but to nod in the affirmative.
-Consequently, I had landed up demonstrating my physical fitness.
-The session was being carried out in another room (not the one I had entered earlier with my belongings), one with three beds put in but with no one around.
-I was told to start a round of push-ups.
-Someone counted twenty and then I had to switch over to doing squats.
-In between the faces left, but one of them nonchalantly remarked prior to departing that I must not stop till someone appears and asks me to stop.
+The faces that had gathered around me earlier had questioned, “খেলাধুলো করিস, না শুধু গাঁতাস?”
+The Q&A session was being carried out in another room (not the one I had entered earlier with my belongings), one with three beds put in.
+I was told to start a round of push-ups and squats.
+In between the demonstration the faces left, but one of them nonchalantly remarked prior to departing that I must not stop till someone appears and asks me to stop.
 So I went on doing squats in that lonely room and was about to fall flat when the door was kicked open and a lanky guy made an entry.
 He had a lighted cigarette in one corner of his lips, hairs ruffled, and raising a finger he blasted, “এই ****, কি হচ্ছে এটা?”

-This sudden entry and the গালি had resulted in my movements being halted midway and my heart nearly coming out of my mouth.
-However, there was something in the voice of the stranger which brought back some reassurance.
+This sudden entry and the blast had resulted in my movements being halted midway and my heart nearly coming out of my mouth.
+However, there was something in the voice of the stranger, a faint yet distint note of assurance.
 I looked up from my midway position and saw the face with very, very bright eyes peering on me.
 He was expecting an answer, I presumed, so I replied that I was doing squats.
 A series of the choicest Bengali slang vocabulary was flung at me again, and he commanded that I stop and get up.

-While I was up and trying to stabilize myself, the guy was looking at me with a certain sense of disbelief, as if he couldn’t really acknowledge what he was seeing in front of him.
+While I was up and trying to stabilize myself, the guy was looking at me with a certain sense of disbelief.
 He was thin and swaying as if he might tumble, his eyelids were as if forcefully pulled open – in all he appeared to have kept himself awake with quite some struggle.
-I got enlightened after some weeks in H-16 that this was the effect of বিশুদ্ধ গাঁ…, but at that moment I was too naïve to realize.
 After initial scrutiny, he asked a couple of questions to ascertain who I was and what I was doing in his room.
 I had to inform him that I did not know that this was his abode, and was about to explain to him in further details as to what I was doing there, but he disdainfully turned towards the door and remarked, “কেটে পড়”.
 Saying so, with a couple of quick steps he exited and disappeared round the corner, leaving the door ajar.

-I was to learn later on that I was talking to <name not disclosed> (known more informally as <X>), 3rd year Mining, a senior resident of the same H-16 where I was put up, whose love for the language of English and increasing insomnia prompted him to stay awake at nights and walk down the balcony reciting verses from Shakespeare.
+I was to learn later on that I was talking to ‘C’, 3rd year Mining, a senior resident of the same H-16 where I was put up, whose love for the language of English and increasing insomnia prompted him to stay awake at nights and walk down the balcony reciting verses from Shakespeare.